GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.0.10 =
+* Added: "Connected Views" in the Gravity Forms Toolbar.
+This makes it simple to see which Views are using the current form as a data source.

 = 1.0.9 on July 18 =
 * Added: Time field support, with date format default and options
 * Added: "Event Listings" View preset